By Tim Lambert

-Golf is an acronym of ‘gentlemen only ladies forbidden’
+Golf is an acronym for ‘gentlemen only ladies forbidden’

 The word golf is derived from an old Dutch word ‘kolf’ which meant club.
 (In the Middle Ages the Dutch played games with clubs but golf proper began in Scotland).
 The Scots changed the word slightly to ‘golve’ or ‘Goff’ and in time it became our word golf.